 - Cover the baking dish tightly with foil and bake in the preheated 375 F oven for 45 to 55 minutes, or until the potatoes are tender.

-- Uncover and brown under broiler.
+- Uncover the baking dish and brown the hash under the broiler.

 |Nutritional Guidelines (per serving)|

 |Dietary Fiber||3 g|